Muker Public Hall and Literary Institute Governance

 • installation of wall lights appropriate for social events

 The Muker Literary Institute has benefited in recent years from a number of projects including a major refurbishment of the structure including the roof and windows.
 Accessibility to the downstairs exhibition/meeting room has been improved by the installation of a ramp.
-And a generous grant from various donors allowed the installation of a display cabinet to house the growing collection of local artefacts reflecting the history of the village.
-Future plans include improving the carbon footprint of the building.
+A generous grant from various donors allowed the installation of a display cabinet to house the growing collection of local artefacts reflecting the history of the village.